orbitalquark/textadept/doc/manual.md

 later (circa early 2014), and [GNU Make][] (*make* or *gmake*).
 BSD users additionally need to have [pkg-config][] and [libiconv][] installed.
 All of these should be available for your distribution through a package manager.
-For example, Ubuntu includes these tools in the "build-essential" package.
+For example, Ubuntu includes these tools (minus Clang) in the "build-essential" package.

-Next, the GUI version of Textadept requires the GTK development libraries.
+Next, the GUI version of Textadept requires the GTK 2.24 or later development libraries.
 Again, your package manager should allow you to install them.
 Debian-based Linux distributions like Ubuntu typically call the package "libgtk2.0-dev".
 Otherwise, compile and install GTK from the [GTK website][].
+Note that GLib (a dependency of GTK) 2.28 or later is also required.

 The optional terminal version of Textadept depends on the development library for a curses implementation like ncurses.
 Similarly, your package manager should provide one.
-Debian-based Linux distributions like Ubuntu typically call the ncurses package "libncurses5-dev".
+Debian-based Linux distributions like Ubuntu typically call the ncurses package "libncurses5-dev" or "libncurses6-dev".
 Otherwise, compile and install ncurses from the [ncurses website][].
 Note: you need the wide-character development version of ncurses installed, which handles multibyte sequences.
-(Therefore, Debian users _also_ need "libncursesw5-dev".)
+(Therefore, Debian users _also_ need "libncursesw5-dev" or "libncursesw6-dev".)

 [GNU C compiler]: http://gcc.gnu.org
 [Clang]: http://clang.llvm.org/